demisto/content/Packs/RedLock/Integrations/RedLock/README.md

 After you successfully execute a command, a DBot message appears in the War Room with the command details.
 ### redlock-search-alerts
 ***
-Search alerts on the RedLock platform
+Search alerts on the Prisma Cloud (RedLock) platform

 #### Base Command